willishoke/egress/README.md

 To build, clone the repository and run `make all`.
 This will yield a binary file, `egress`, that will continually generate output in real time until interrupted by the user with any keyboard input.

-This build has been tested only on MacOS 11.2 using the `llvm`m compiler.
+This build has been tested only on MacOS 11.2 using the `llvm` compiler.
 Tests can be built using `make debug`.
 This will yield a program that prints values to `stdout` for a single buffer length before exiting.

 ## Rack